bokkypoobah/MASSToken/audit/code-review/MASSToken.md

     // Instead, we'll have to automatically (via a script) import presale addresses and values.
     // These can be verified and checked against the presale contract. function releasePreSaleTokens(address _address, uint256 _amount, uint256 _bonus, uint256 _massFund, uint256 _bountyAndPriorFund) external {
-        require (msg.sender == contractOwner);
+        // BK Ok - Only the contract owner can call this require (msg.sender == contractOwner);
         if (block.number > fundingStartBlock) throw; // Do not allow this one the ICO starts. balances[_address] = _amount;